E-commerce web design – 8 basic, ‘must have’ components

 Some things are non-negotiable if you want to attract and keep your customers.
 Let’s look at what those characteristics are:

-With so many people now using mobile devices of all kinds to view sites and buy online, a responsive site is essential.
-This means the design and navigation need to be simple, so they easily translate to a different viewing method.
+With so many people now using mobile devices to view sites and buy online, a responsive site is essential.
+The design and navigation need to be simple, so they easily translate to a different viewing method.
 Product pages should also be cleverly designed so very little zooming or panning is required in mobile mode.

 Tip: Use the What Is My Screen Resolution tool to test your site on different screen sizes and devices.

 While your e-commerce web design needs to be beautiful and engaging, it also needs to follow tried and tested rules.
 If your visitor has to think too hard or gets irritated, chances are you’ve already lost them.

 - Once they’ve reached your e-commerce site homepage, visitors should be able to quickly find what they need.
 Help them do that with well-organised categories, filters that narrow down options and/or a search bar.
 This is especially important if you have a large number of products on your site.

 - Make your navigation clear, intuitive and easy to understand.
 Avoid complicated menu wording and rather use familiar, but descriptive terms so visitors know where to go.
 Keep menu items to a minimum (7 or less is the recommended number).

 - Consider sticky navigation if your page scrolls down very far.